Serve these flavorful, juicy and crisp Thai-style fish cakes with herbal salad as a light meal or appetizer.

 Instructions

-1. Place tilapia in a food processor with cornstarch lime leaf (or zest), two tablespoons fish sauce, 1 tablespoon maple syrup, galangal (or ginger) and curry paste pulse and then process until the mixture comes together as a sticky rough ‘dough’.
+1. Cut the fish into large chunks and place in a food processor with steel blade attachment.
+Add cornstarch, lime zest (or lime leaf), two tablespoons fish sauce, 1 tablespoon maple syrup, galangal (or ginger) and curry paste.
+Pulse and then process until the mixture comes together as a sticky rough ‘dough’.

 2. Coat a baking sheet with cooking spray.
 Form fish mixture into 8 patties (1/4 cup each) with moist hands, and set on a baking sheet.

-3. Heat 1 tablespoon coconut oil in a large skillet over medium-high heat.
+3. Heat 2 tablespoon coconut oil in a large skillet over medium-high heat.
 Add 4 of the fish cakes and cook until browned on the bottom, 2 to 4 minutes.
 Carefully turn over and continue cooking, adjusting heat as necessary to prevent burning, until cooked through and the other side is browned, 2 to 3 minutes longer.
 Transfer to a paper towel lined plate and keep warm.
-Repeat with the remaining 1 tablespoon coconut oil and cakes, adjusting heat as necessary.
+Repeat with the remaining 2 tablespoons coconut oil and cakes, adjusting heat as necessary.

 4. Whisk the remaining 2 teaspoons fish sauce, 2 teaspoons maple syrup, lime juice, canola oil and chili in a large bowl.
 Add Romaine (or Napa), scallion, radish and herbs and toss to coat.
-Divide salad among four plates top with the fish cakes and drizzle any remaining dressing from the bottom of the bowl over.
+Serve on a platter as an appetizer with the dipping sauce.
+Or divide salad among four plates top with the fish cakes and drizzle any remaining dressing from the bottom of the bowl over.

 Notes